Gefix/CTC-Squares-Solver/README.md

 #### 1.2.1.
 The basic concept

 First let's divide the N \* 2 problem into N smaller problems of the form:
-- "What are the unique partial tilings cover completely an i \* 2 rectangle with the smallest number of squares?" for 0 < i <= N
+- "Which are the unique partial tilings covering completely an i \* 2 rectangle with the smallest number of squares?" for 0 < i <= N

 A partial tiling in this context is a tiling that:

 1. Fully covers a subset of the problem - from the 1st to the "i"th column all cells are covered by squares;

 2. May or may not cover cells beyond the "i"th column, but ONLY with squares that begin at or before the "i"th column;

 A partial tiling with covering i = N is a complete tiling (as by definition 1. all cells up to and including the "i"th column must be covered, when i = N that means the whole problem)